jackmeldrum/Chronicling-America-Parser/Downloader/README.md

 		Files will be within the designated download folder.

 	If you wish to use a command prompt:
+		Navigate in your CLI to the folder in which the .py's are contained.
+		Simply enter the following command:
+			python downloader.py
+		Replace "downloader.py" with an appropriate filename if you desire another version.

 Below is a description of the various files within this folder.